-The expected compensation on entry to the occupation and as an average for the occupation based upon available Maine labor market data for the applicant's labor market.

-A reference to Section 4 showing the occupational goal is either on the occupations list or meets the individual petition requirements.

-A list of potential employers within the applicant's labor market or intended labor market who may employ graduates of the education and training program.

-Section 6.3 documentation that supports the education and training plan.
+Degree or credential expected at time of completion.

+Services and support to be provided under the plan.

 Selection of education or training program.

-An education or training program must be at the lowest cost available within the applicant's commuting area, provided that it is of good quality as determined by CSSP.
-Virtual courses or programs, regardless of their base of operations, are considered to be within the person's commuting area.
+Training providers will be selected based on cost-effectiveness.
+Documented scholarship/financial aid packages offered and/or improved access to required courses, clinical placements or internships will be considered when determining the cost effectiveness.
 Programs must meet one of the following criteria: Be on the State WIOA eligible provider list, recognized by trade or industry associations, endorsed by a consortium of employers to address a skills gap, recognized and accepted by a professional licensing board or be accredited by a regional or national accrediting body recognized by the U.S. Department of Education.
 All participating education or training programs must offer degrees, licenses or be recognized as preparing someone to meet their professional licensing requirements; industry-employer recognized certificate(s) or credential(s).

-Public vocational schools, community colleges or university programs are presumed to be the lowest cost alternative unless there is evidence to the contrary.
-Any education plan that includes an institution other than a public, nonprofit institution in the state of Maine must include evidence that demonstrates comparable or lower cost to the Department and the individual.
-Cost-effectiveness must be documented and may include, but is not limited to

-Scholarship/financial aid offer(s) from an approved program or improved access to required courses, clinical placements, or internships.

-Improved access to required courses, clinical placements, or internships, or necessary supports such as childcare

-The number of credit hours that would need to be purchased at each institution taking into consideration those that have already been accumulated or can be transferred

-The length of time it would take the individual to complete the program at each institution, and

-Subsequent adjustments to the costs of supports

 For any developmental, prerequisite, English Language Leamer or refresher program priority will be given to Maine Adult Education and the College Transitions Program or programs approved by the Department that are the most cost effective.
 CSSP funds must be made available and expenditures from the participant's federal financial aid award to cover these costs will be avoided to the extent possible.

 The duration of developmental, prerequisite, English Language Leamer or refresher courses must relate directly to the participant's education or training program as developed through the assessment and shall not exceed 52 weeks in duration from the date of enrollment in the first course.
-The correlation between the duration of this education and the participant's employment and education goal must be documented in the ISS.

-Participants enrolled in developmental, prerequisite, English Language Leamer or refresher courses must attend full time to be eligible for the training stipend.
-Full time in these programs is equivalent to a minimum of twelve (12) hours per week of classroom training.
-Participants are required to participate in the maximum number of hours necessary to reach the developmental, pre-requisite, English language learner goals in the shortest amount of time possible within the 52-week period as determined by the education and training provider.

 Location of Training